MicrosoftDocs/azure-docs/articles/container-apps/azure-arc-create-container-app.md

 > [!NOTE]
 > A Log Analytics configuration is required as you [install the Container Apps extension](azure-arc-enable-cluster.md) to view diagnostic information.
 If you installed the extension without Log Analytics, skip this step.

-Navigate to the [Log Analytics workspace that's configured with your App Service extension](azure-arc-enable-cluster.md), then select **Logs** in the left navigation.
+Navigate to the [Log Analytics workspace that's configured with your Container Apps extension](azure-arc-enable-cluster.md), then select **Logs** in the left navigation.

 Run the following sample query to show logs over the past 72 hours.